Belgian French Fries – the best in the world

 I hope you get great results as I did.
-Please be careful when making this recipe as a boiling pan of oil is what they used to stop people raiding castles in the old days – i.e. it is a potential weapon and very dangerous cooking utensil.
-Be aware at all times.
+Please be careful when making this recipe.
+Boiling pans of oil are what they used to stop people from raiding castles in the old days – i.e. it is a potential weapon and very dangerous cooking utensil.

 How to make great Belgian Frites

-or some steak pie?
+or with a steak pie?

 Perhaps you need a tasty sauce for your steak frites?